GoldenShadow96/smart-notes-application-/README.md

 ## 5. ENJOY

-You are now hosting an nginx reverse-proxy server, listening on the 8443 port, that will redirect all you traffic to the note application!
+You are now hosting an nginx reverse-proxy server, listening on the 8443 port, that will redirect all you traffic to the note application through https!

 To use the app, simply visit ```https://localhost:8443``` on a web browser.